 One of the more intricate parts of the product was allowing users to search our listing inventory, and providing them with the best possible content before they got in touch with our agents.
-Building a template that could respond to the myriad listing variations of listings was tricky — some listings had good photos and some didn’t, some had features listed and some didn’t.
+Building a template that could respond to the myriad listing variations was tricky.
+Some listings had good photos and some didn’t, some had features included and some didn’t.
 To accommodate every situation we had to build a page that would withstand all of those changes while maintaining shape and hierarchy.
-Above are the search and listing pages we created.
+Below are the search and listing pages we created.

 An important part of the Urban Compass experience was being able to access our inventory, schedule appointments and to see your upcoming schedule on the go.
 We made sure our entire product was responsive, and I worked very closely with our mobile engineers to create an iOS app.

 In order to keep searches organized, we created a feature called “My Apartments,” allowing users to see all their appointments, favorites, recommendations and historical data.

 One additional feature I worked on was the neighborhood guides, spotlighting and sharing information about neighborhoods throughout the city.
 These were created for a large subset of our users who were moving into New York City from out of state, and needed help deciding which neighborhood was best for them.

 I worked as a lead designer at SoFi, a financial tech company, and focused on experiences that helped people get their money right.

 At Etsy, I was a staff designer on the Search team for over three years, and on the design systems team for nearly a year.